armscye/armscye/packages/handler/README.md

 ### NotchHandler `Interface`

-Handles a server request and produces a response.
+This interface defines how to handle a server request and generate a corresponding response.

 ```ts
 interface NotchHandler<TRequest = any, TResponse = any> {